srikanthIBM/invoke-wml-using-cognos-custom-control/README.md

 * [IBM Cloud Object Storage](https://console.bluemix.net/catalog/services/cloud-object-storage): An IBM Cloud service that provides an unstructured cloud data store to build and deliver cost effective apps and services with high reliability and fast speed to market.
 This code pattern uses Cloud Object Storage.

+* [Watson Machine Learning service](https://dataplatform.cloud.ibm.com/docs/content/analyze-data/ml-overview.html?context=analytics) - can build sophisticated analytical models, trained with your own data, that you can deploy for use in applications.

 * [d3js](https://d3js.org/) - Develop charts like pie, bar, or some fancy charts sunburst etc which can later be imported to cognos application.

 * Cognos (version 11.0.11) BI server - On Prim version of Cognos.